plone/documentation/source/quickstart.rst

 Deployment
 ==========

-Any deployment of Plone as a real-world site will usually entail setting up some more software.
+Any deployment of Plone as a real-world site will entail setting up some more software.
-In almost all cases, you will want to have a webserver like Nginx or Apache in front, and a cache like Varnish to optimize response times.
+In almost all cases, you will want to have a web server like Nginx or Apache in front, and a cache like Varnish to optimize response times.

-Depending on your needs, you might also want redundant, high-availability options like ha-proxy, and monitoring tools to monitor things and notify you when trouble arises.
+Depending on your needs, you also want redundant, high-availability options like ha-proxy, and monitoring tools to monitor things and notify you when trouble arises.

 A good selection of these tools is described  in the `Guide to deploying and installing Plone in production <https://docs.plone.org/manage/index.html>`_.